jonesjacklewis/goWC/ReadMe.md

 - Count the number of lines in a file using the `-l` flag.
 - Count the number of words in a file using the `-w` flag.
 - Count the number of characters in a file using the `-m` flag.
+- When no flags are provided, the program defaults to behaving like -l, -w, and -c.
 - Handles errors gracefully for missing files and invalid arguments.
 - Includes comprehensive unit tests.